-Motion Blur effect simulates the blur of the objects based on its motion.
-When objects filmed by a camera are moving faster than the camera’s exposure time they are appearing as blurred on the edges.
+The Motion Blur effect simulates the blur of an object based on its motion.
+When objects filmed by a camera are moving faster than the camera’s exposure time they appear as blurred on the edges.
 This can be caused by rapidly moving objects or a long exposure time.
-The effect itself is based on Motion Vectors buffer rendering which contains a objects pixels moving across the screen.
+The effect itself is based on Motion Vectors buffer rendering which contains an objects pixels moving across the screen.

-The editor supports rendering motion vectors visualization by checking the View -> Debug View -> Motion Vectors.
-You can use it to preview and debug motion vectors of your game objects.
+The editor supports rendering motion vector visualizations by checking View -> Debug View -> Motion Vectors.
+You can use it to preview and debug the motion vectors of your game objects.

-Skeletal meshes support Per Bone Motion Blur that handles rendering the pixels motion for the animated model bones transformation changes.
+Skeletal meshes support Per Bone Motion Blur that handles rendering the pixel motion for the animated model's bones transformation changes.